Published January 2021

 The following pie chart shows world consumption of acrylamide:

-The acrylamide business is globalized, as manufacturers locate world-scale production facilities closer to the consumption locations and exploit lower-cost production locations and process efficiencies through new technology and downstream integration.
-The top six acrylamide producers account for over 60% of global capacity in 2020.
+The acrylamide business is global, as manufacturers locate world-scale production facilities closer to the consumption locations and exploit lower-cost production locations and process efficiencies through new technology and downstream integration.
+The top five acrylamide producers accounted for just more than half of global capacity in 2020.
 International producers such as SNF, Kemira, and Solenis/BASF operate facilities in multiple regions of the world, including North America, Europe, and Asia.

 The outbreak of COVID-19 and the resulting lockdowns and travel restrictions led to a collapse of the oil market in 2020, with a sharp decrease in oil prices, as well as reduced industrial output and manufacturing.
 This has heavily impacted demand in most regions of the world, which led to low utilization rates (averaging 50–55%) in 2020 and further exacerbated the oversupply in the market.
 Recovery to prepandemic consumption levels is not expected before 2023.
-Future growth in demand will be driven primarily by the increasing use of polyacrylamide in the water management sector in China and Other Asia, which will have the fastest growth rates worldwide.
+Future growth in demand will be driven primarily by the increasing use of polyacrylamide in the water management sector in India and mainland China.
 Use in paper is expected to have limited growth in developed economies, whereas it should increase faster in Asia (excluding Japan).
-The US acrylamide market should see strong growth in petroleum processes such as hydraulic fracturing and EOR.
+The North America acrylamide market should see some recovery in petroleum processes such as hydraulic fracturing and EOR, after oil markets recover.